memfault/interrupt/_drafts/monitoring-battery-life.md

 #### Coulomb Counting with Fuel Gauges

 At Pebble, we had a fuel gauge on one of the watches.
 A fuel gauge is a nifty hardware component that can indicate the battery’s SoC and health.
-It can understand the battery’s current capacity in two ways: measuring the voltage from the battery and learning the patterns over time, and also Coulomb counting, which measures how much current passes in and out of the battery over time.
+It can understand the battery’s current capacity in two ways: measuring the voltage from the battery and Coulomb counting, which measures how much current passes in and out of the battery over time.

 For devices with large batteries, such as phones, e-mobility, cars, etc., fuel gauges are probably the way to go.
 They are reliable, and you can hand off the difficult task of measuring the current battery’s capacity to a device that was built to measure it.